philipshih/telederm_snapcheck/docs/methods_outline.md

 - Synthetic quality labels approximate but do not replace expert annotations.
 - ITA-derived skin tone remains a proxy; comparisons to MSKCC/clinician labels are planned.
 - Retake logic assumes availability of paired pass images; real patient retakes may differ.
-- Current evaluation uses a single VLM (Qwen2-VL-2B); future work should benchmark alternatives.
+- Current evaluation uses a single VLM (GPT-5 Nano); future work should benchmark alternatives.
+- SnapCheck has not yet been benchmarked on fully external patient-generated corpora (e.g., SCIN/Path); that validation is an immediate priority.